software-mansion/react-native-enriched/README.md

 ## API Reference

 See the [API Reference](docs/API_REFERENCE.md) for a detailed overview of all the props, methods, and events available.

+## Known limitations

+- Only one level of lists is supported.
+We currently do not support nested lists.
+- Inline images are supported only on Android.
+- Codeblocks are supported only on Android.

 ## Future Plans